pubnub/c-core/unreal/README.md

 2. Compile the [desired option](https://www.pubnub.com/docs/sdks/c-core#hello-world) of the SDK.
 You can do it in the SDK directory like so:

-  - posix:
+  - POSIX:

     ```sh
     make -C <option> -f <architecture>.mk pubnub_<implementation>.a
     ```

-    For example:
+  - Windows:

     ```sh
-    make -C openssl -f posix.mk pubnub_sync.a
-    ```

-  - windows:

-    > note that windows builds everything at once - We are aware that our build system needs some love.

-    ```sh
     nmake -f windows.mk
     ```

-    or for Windows Universal Platform:
+  - Windows Universal Platform:

     ```sh
     nmake -f windows/uwp.mk
     ```

+    Windows builds everything at once.
+We are aware that our build system needs some love.

+    For example, to build the OpenSSL option, run the following script:

+    ```sh
+    make -C openssl -f posix.mk pubnub_sync.a
+    ```

-  > :warning: if you choose the `openssl` option, ensure that your openssl library headers match the Unreal ones!
+    :warning: If you choose `openssl`, ensure that your OpenSSL library headers match the Unreal ones!

 3. Adjust `PubNubModule/PubNubModule.Build.cs` with selected options by changing `option`, `architecture` and `implementation` with the same values you used for compilation.

   > This is a temporary solution.
 We are aware that our build system needs some love.